NEW YORK (AP) — The 787 Dreamliner was born in a moment of desperation.

 The 707 and 747 were blockbuster bets that nearly ruined the company before paying off.
 McDonnell Douglas executives didn't have the same appetite for gambling.

-So the only way the board of directors would sign off on the Dreamliner was to spread the risk among a global chain of suppliers.
+It was a tough sales job for Alan Mulally, then head of Boeing's commercial airplanes division and current CEO of Ford.
+The only way the board of directors would sign off on the Dreamliner was to spread the risk among a global chain of suppliers.
 In December 2003, they agreed to take on half of the estimated $10 billion development cost.

 The plan backfired as production problems quickly surfaced.